 - Active-duty military service.
 If you are called to active-duty military service, you may be able to end your lease early without consequences under a law called the Servicemembers Civil Relief Act.
 Learn more about your rights under the SCRA and use this template to write a letter to your landlord to end your lease.
 Your local military legal assistance office also may be able to help you understand your rights under the law.

 - Serious material problems affecting health and safety.
-If there are serious material problems with your home, like no heat, and the landlord isn’t fixing the problems after you have given proper notice.
-You may have the right to end your lease.
+If there are serious material problems with your home, like no heat, and the landlord isn’t fixing them after you have given proper notice, you may have the right to end your lease.
 But if the problems are serious enough for you to think about leaving, get legal help.
 Your local legal aid office may be able to assist.

 How much does it cost to break a lease?